arjunbreddy22/DynamicBatchingEngine/README.md

 - Dynamic:   'Complete this story: The mysterious door' → ' to a huge cavern just'

 ### Key Findings

+> **Realism Warning:** Iterative Batching's results are not achievable in production environments with real memory or resource limits.
+Dynamic Batching is designed for realistic, robust serving where such constraints must be respected.

 **When to use each strategy:**